jaakkopasanen/AutoEq/README.md

 ## Usage
 AutoEq produces settings for basically all types of equalizer apps.

-### Convolution Equalizers
-Convolution equalizer is the most powerful type of equalizer software.
-These equalizers allow extremly precise control over the frequency response and the results are the same on all devices and platforms when using the same FIR filter.
-Convolution equalizer is the preferred way to use AutoEq results.

-AutoEq supports convolution equalizers with FIR filters as WAV files and with EqualizerAPO's GraphicEQ filter type.
-The default results contain FIR filters for both 44.1 kHz and 48 kHz sampling rates.
-Other sampling rates are supported but not given in the default results.
-EqualizerAPO's GraphicEQ works with any sampling rate.

-To use the FIR filters, download the appropriate WAV file and import it to the EQ software of your choice.
-Please keep in mind that not all EQ softwares support convolution.
-Some equalizers can load multiple FIR filters at the same time.
-Download both WAV files, create a Zip file containing both and load the Zip file to for example Roon.

-See [EqualizerApo](#EqualizerAPO) for instructions on how to use the GraphicEQ.

 ### Parametric Equalizers
 Parametric equalizers have filters (bands) with user adjustable gain, center frequency and quality Q. Keep in mind that parametric eq accuracy depends on the number of filters available.
 Usually 10 filters produce very good